wollewald/SI1145_WE/README.md

 I tried to capture all relevant features of the SI1145.
 If you miss something or if you find a bug, please shout out!
 If you have questions, please ask.

-If you like this please give it a star.
+If you like this library please give it a star.